 The Merriam Webster dictionary offers a profound definition of the word “Stewardship:” the careful and responsible management of something entrusted to one’s care.
 For us in the church community, stewardship is more than a responsibility, it is a heartfelt calling, a readiness to serve, an irresistible desire to support and grow each other and our shared mission.

-In light of the upcoming Consecration Sunday on November 10, Church President Ryan Jensen acknowledges the dynamic roles we play as stewards of Good Shepherd in the following letter.
+In light of Consecration Sunday, on November 10, Church President Ryan Jensen acknowledges the dynamic roles we play as stewards of Good Shepherd in the following letter.

 A LETTER FROM OUR CHURCH PRESIDENT